Presidential Inauguration — January 2009

 We then had the very distinguished honor of meeting both Michelle and Barack in person.
 (Can I use their first names?
-They make me feel as if I know them.)
+They made me feel as if I know them.)
 They came around to meet each of us personally and to thank us for our service.
-I will tell you this of each of them… They challenge each of us always to be a part in creating the change, not just waiting for the change to happen… not just complaining about what’s wrong, but making things right.
+I will tell you this of them both: they challenged each of us always to be a part in creating the change, not just waiting for the change to happen… not just complaining about what’s wrong, but making things right.
 They were both so genuine.

 Barack—though he would become Mr. President the next day, he was so personable, like a friend—has such a calming presence and ideally seeks cooperation over conflict in order to affect change for the greater good.

 Upon meeting Michelle—and I say her name with the utmost respect to her powerful, yet engaging, feminine presence—her gaze bore through me, connecting to my soul while we spoke.
 She emphasized the importance of working hard in being a contributor of goodness to our world; she inspired me to be completely committed in each of my roles… as mother, wife, professional and community leader.

 In the moment captured above, my mom and I were working with Jesse, the boy that Mr. Obama teased about how “GQ” he looked in his shades.
 He is framing him for a “photoshoot.”
 The top photo was featured in the book The New York Times: Obama, The Historic Journey.